Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

 Let $R$ be a field or Dedekind domain, and let $\Omega$ be a finite (possibly empty) set of injective ring morphisms from $R$ into $\bb C$.

-\begin{definition} An \emph{arithmetic stack} over $R$ is a normal Deligne--Mumford stack $X/R$ whose structure morphism is flat, separated and of finite type, and such that $X \otimes_\bb Z \bb Q$ is smooth over $\bb Q$. \end{definition} Given an arithmetic stack $X/R$ and an injection $\sigma \in \Omega$, we have an associated complex orbifold $X_\sigma = (X \otimes_\sigma \bb C)(\bb C)$.
+\begin{definition} An \emph{arithmetic stack} over $R$ is a normal Deligne--Mumford stack $X/R$ whose structure morphism is flat, separated and of finite type, and such that $X \otimes_\bb Z \bb Q$ is smooth over $\bb Q$. \end{definition} Given an arithmetic stack $X/R$ and an injection $\sigma \in \Omega$, we have an associated complex orbifold $X_\sigma = (X \otimes_{R,\sigma} \bb C)(\bb C)$.

-An \emph{arithmetic divisor} on an arithmetic stack $X/R$ is the datum of an $\bb R$-Cartier divisor $D$ on $X$ and a Green's function for $D_\sigma$ on $X_\sigma$ for each $\sigma \in \Omega$.
-Here by a Green's function on a complex orbifold we mean a continuous function on the coarse space minus the support of $D_\sigma$, which \'etale locally has logarithmic poles along $D$.
+An \emph{arithmetic ($\Q$)-divisor} on an arithmetic stack $X/R$ is the datum of a ($\Q$)-Cartier divisor $D$ on $X$ and for each $\sigma \in \Omega$ a Green's function $g_{D_\sigma}$ for $D_\sigma$ on $X_\sigma$.
+Here by a Green's function on a complex orbifold we mean a continuous function on the coarse space minus the support of $D_\sigma$, which \'etale locally has logarithmic singularities along $D_\sigma$.